 Students from outside the U.S. don't have to worry about being out of place mainly because 11.6% of Penn State's undergraduates come from other countries.
 Around 93.0% of freshmen return to Pennsylvania State University - Main Campus for their following year of school.
 Interested in learning more about Pennsylvania State University - Main Campus' campus?
 Take a virtual tour.

 Texas Tech University is a good option for students pursuing a Petroleum Engineering degree.
 Texas Tech University petroleum engineering students earn 1.3% more than the standard petroleum engineering graduate.
 This school is one of the largest schools in Texas.

 Every student pursuing a degree in Petroleum Engineering has to look into New Mexico Institute of Mining and Technology.
-At New Mexico Institute of Mining and Technology, Petroleum Engineering students have the advantage of a very focused curriculum.
+Experience a high concentration on Petroleum Engineering inside the degree program at New Mexico Tech.
 Students who enjoy a more slow-paced life will appreciate New Mexico Institute of Mining and Technology's location in the small town of Socorro, New Mexico.

 Due to a minimal price and its excellent educational programs, New Mexico Institute of Mining and Technology is a great value, attaining a rank of #1 in New Mexico.
 For students who want to go on after earning a four-year degree, this school has graduate programs available.
 Interested in learning a little more about New Mexico Institute of Mining and Technology's campus?
 Go on a virtual tour.